Republic of Serbia is located in the southeast of the European Continent, with a population of 7,344,847, making it the

 country encompasses 88,361 square kilometers making it the 113th largest country in total area.
 It shares boundaries

-with Hungary, Romania, Bulgaria, Macedonia, Albania, Montenegro and Bosnia and Herzegovina.
-While still one
+with Hungary, Romania, Bulgaria, Macedonia, Kosovo, Montenegro and Bosnia and Herzegovina and Croatia.

-President Boris Tadic is recognized as the Chief of State and achieve that status through direct vote and holds that
+President Tomislav Nikolic is recognized as the Chief of State and achieve that status through direct vote and holds

-position for five years.
-Prime Minister Mirko Cvetkovic is recognized as the Head of Government and achieves that
+that position for five years.
+Prime Minister Ivica Dacic is recognized as the Head of Government and achieves that

 status through appointment by the National Assembly and holds that position for five years.
 Its form of government is